libp2p/demo-multi-lang/README.md

 node index.js /ip4/127.0.0.1/tcp/5555/ipfs/QmehVYruznbyDZuHBV4vEHESpDevMoAovET6aJ9oRuEzWa
 ```

-This JS peer will fire off a hello message every few seconds, which the other two subscribing nodes can see.
+This JS peer will accept lines of text typed on stdin, and publish them on the PubSub topic.

+(**TODO**:  JS peer should listen for connections on 6001 from new peers)

-**Fourth terminal**:  Createa a Rust peer to connect to the bootstrap node and then subscribe and publish on the topic:
+**Fourth terminal**:  Creates a Rust peer to connect to the bootstrap node and then subscribe and publish on the topic:

 ```
 cd pubsub/rust